 - IEEE Xplore Digital Library (IEEE = Institute of Electrical and Electronics Engineers).

-This is a selection of the most important ones.
+This is a selection of the most important conferences.
 People usually refer to them by their short name (e.g. CHI or INTERACT).
-There are many more (often more specialized) conferences and workshops but be aware that many lesser known conferences have a very mixed quality.
+There are many more conferences and workshops but be aware that many lesser known conferences have a very mixed quality.

 - CHI: ACM Conference on Human Factors in Computing Systems Flagship conference of the field